flat-peak/connect-app-demo/README.md

 # Introduction

-This React Native app is a template that you can use to build FlatPeak user experience into your mobile app or another system.
-While this template is **iOS only**, it can be easily and quicly ported for Android as most of the elements can be reused.
+This React Native app is a template that you can use to build FlatPeak Connect user experience into your mobile app or another system.
+While we currently only maintain iOS version, it can be easily ported to Android or webView.
+You will only need to change the publishing wrapper.
 Contact [support](mailto:support@flatpeak.energy) for further assistance.

 Main tools used to develop this project: